-As of November 30, 2017, the Company has two stock-based employee compensation plans, which are described in Note 11 to the consolidated financial statements.
-The Company's most recent stock-based employee compensation plan became effective December 1, 2011 as approved by the Board of Directors and approved by the stockholders at the 2012 Annual Meeting.
-The Company recognized approximately \$972,000 and \$1,772,000 for the fiscal years ended November 30, 2017 and November 30, 2016, respectively, of stock compensation expense.
+As of November 30, 2018, the Company has two stock-based employee compensation plans, which are described in Note 11 to the consolidated financial statements.
+The Company's stock-based employee compensation plan became effective December 1, 2011 as approved by the Board of Directors and approved by the stockholders at the 2012 Annual Meeting.
+The Company recognized approximately \$478,000 and \$972,000 for the fiscal years ended November 30, 2018 and November 30, 2017, respectively, of stock compensation expense.
+The Company reversed \$444,000 of stock compensation expense during the twelve months ended November 30, 2018 as the Co-CEOs each opted to receive a lump sum cash payment in lieu of 30,000 shares of earned common stock pursuant to the terms of their Employment Agreements.
+The reversal had no impact on the accompanying consolidated statements of comprehensive (loss) income as other compensation expense was recognized to offset the reversal.

 The Company recognizes stock-based compensation based on the fair value of the related awards.
 Under the fair value recognition guidance of stock-based compensation accounting rules, stock-based compensation expense is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of service-based vesting condition and performance-based vesting condition stock option awards is determined using the Black-Scholes valuation model.
 For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the graded-vesting method.
 To value awards with market-based vesting conditions the Company uses a binomial valuation model.
+The

-The Company recognizes compensation cost for awards with market-based vesting basis over the derived service period calculated by the binomial valuation model.
+Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period calculated by the binomial valuation model.
 The use of these valuation models involves assumptions that are judgmental and highly sensitive in the determination of compensation expense and include the expected life of the option, stock price volatility, risk-free interest rate, dividend yield, exercise price, and forfeiture rate.
 Forfeitures are estimated at the time of valuation and reduce expense ratably over the vesting period.